Trams in Lviv: Prior to the First World War

 In 1907, the Ministry of Railways of the Austrian Empire allowed conversion of the horse-drawn trams to use electric traction.
-Thus, the following routes were opened, beginning with Svobody Avenue: Bogdan Khmelnytsky to Pidzamchy, Zeleny to Lychakivskyi cemetery, Shevchenko to Kleparov, Gorodotsky to the train station, and Zamarstinovskaya to Zamarstinov.
+Thus, the following routes were opened, beginning with Liberty Avenue: Bogdan Khmelnytsky to Pidzamche, Zelena to Lychakivskyi cemetery, Shevchenko to Klepariv, Gorodotsky to the train station, and Zamarstynivska to Zamarstyniv.
 Horse-drawn operations ended December 29, 1908.
-The horses were sold, and the cars reworked to function with the electric wagons of the electric tram.
+The horses were sold, and the cars reworked to function as trailers of the electric trams.

 In 1907 a line was created for the "New World" (an area in Lviv), after which property prices in the then-most prestigious district of the city fell by half.
-In 1908, trams extended to the Zhovkva horn, in 1910, to the High Castle and to the Snopki, and in 1914, to the station "Lychakiv".
+In 1908, trams extended to the Zhovkva tollhouse, in 1910, to the High Castle and to Snopkiv, and in 1914, to the station "Lychakiv".
 In the spring of 1914, the length of tram lines reached 24.4 km.
 The directions were marked with two Latin letters – the first letters of the names of the final stops in Polish.
 The stops had the following notation: